KevinDestagnol/algebre.github.io/geometrie.md

 @import "{{ site.theme }}";
 ---

-En attendant qu'Ecampus refonctionne et que la situation soit stabilisée, bienvenu sur la page du cours d'**Algèbre M1 MF** de l'année **2024-2025** de l'université Paris-Saclay où vous trouverez tous les documents relatifs aux cours et aux TDs ainsi que des annales des années précédentes.
+Bienvenu sur la page du cours de**Géométrie M1 MF** de l'année **2024-2025** de l'université Paris-Saclay où vous trouverez tous les documents relatifs aux cours et aux TDs.
 N'hésitez pas à m'écrire (**kevin.destagnol (at) universite-paris-saclay.fr**) pour toute question relative au cours ou aux TDs.
 <br>
-<i>Welcome on the webpage of the **Algebra** course of the M1 of the Paris-Saclay university for the year **2024-2025**.
-You will find here all the relevant documents  : lecture notes, exercise sheets and solutions, previous midterms and exams.
+<i>Welcome on the webpage of the **Geometry** course of the M1 of the Paris-Saclay university for the year **2024-2025**.
+You will find here all the relevant documents  : lecture notes, exercise sheets and solutions.
 Do not hesitate to ask me any questions at **kevin.destagnol (at) universite-paris-saclay.fr**.</i>